 Please visit this page: adidas vision and values

 “Our values help us to create brands that our customers believe in, and a company our stakeholders can trust.
 Corporate responsibility has many facets and permeates all parts and operations of the company.”

-In the globalization era it is essential to develop basic core values that promote the virtues of the company as it makes an attempt to appeal to multiple cultures in the same way.
+In the globalization era, it is essential to develop basic core values that promote the virtues of the company as it makes an attempt to appeal to multiple cultures in the same way.
 This promotes our humanity being human and humane.
-“According to Cultural Relativism,” says Rachels, “there is only one way to improve a society [or company]: to make it better match its own ideals.”
+“According to Cultural Relativism,” says Rachels, “there is only one way to improve a society [or company]: to make it better match its own ideal.”

 Johannesen, R. L., Valde, K. S., & Whedbee, K. E. (2008).
 Ethics in human communication.
 Long Grove, IL: Waveland Press.

 Rachels, J., & Rachels, S. (2014).
 The Elements of Moral Philosophy (8th ed.).
 McGraw-Hill Humanities Social.

 Bradford J. Hall, “Culture, Ethics, and Communication,” in Fred L. Casmir, ed., Ethics in Intercultural and International Communication (Mahwah, NJ: Erlbaum, 1997), pp.11-42.

 Zaharna, R.S., “Intercultural communication and international public relations: Exploring parallels,” Communication Quarterly, v.
 48 no1 (Winter 2000) p.
 85-100